kekelilumor-coder/8bit-CPU/ISA.md

 ## 7. Design Decisions Log

 This is a running log of decisions in the order that they were made, with the alternative considered and the constraint that forced the choice.
-(See inline reasoning in each section above — this log exists as a chronological cross-reference.)
+Relevant sections can be referred to fo more detailed reasoning.

-1. **Fixed-length 16-bit instructions** over variable-length — simpler decode,
-   standard for a first custom ISA (Section 1)
+1. **Fixed-length 16-bit instructions** used instead of variable-length: simpler to decode and more appropriate for first custom ISA. **(Section 1)**

-2. **8 general-purpose registers, 3-bit addressing** over 16 — bit budget
-   doesn't support 16 registers in a 3-operand R-type format (Section 2)
+2. **8 general-purpose registers with 3 bit addressing** over 16: bit budget doesn't support 16 registers in a 3-operand R-type format. **(Section 2)**

-3. **Three addressing modes (immediate, register-direct, register-indirect)** over adding absolute/direct — direct addressing doesn't fit the bit budget and is redundant given the other three modes (Section 4)
+3. **Three addressing modes (immediate, register-direct, register-indirect)** and omitting absolute/direct: direct addressing doesn't fit the bit budget and is not required given the other three modes. **(Section 4)**

-4. **Multiple instruction formats selected by opcode (R-type/I-type/Indirect-type)** over one uniform format — avoids wasting bits on unused fields, standard practice in real ISAs (Section 3)
+4. **Multiple instruction formats selected by opcode (R-type/I-type/Indirect-type)** instead of one uniform format: avoids wasting bits on unused fields. **(Section 3)**

-5. **8-bit immediate field** — derived directly from remaining bits after opcode + dest register, not copied from external precedent (Section 3)
+5. **8-bit immediate field:** derived directly from remaining bits after opcode + destination register. **(Section 3)**

-6. **5-bit signed offset added to indirect addressing** — turns unused bits into a real capability, directly motivated by bubble sort's need to access adjacent array elements without recomputing addresses (Section 3)
+6. **5-bit signed offset added to indirect addressing:** makes use of unused bits.
+Influenced by bubble sort's need to access adjacent array elements without recomputing addresses. **(Section 3)**

+7. **No dedicated MUL, no shift instructions (LSL/LSR/ASR/XSR):**  factorial's multiplication is implemented through repeated addition using ADD.
+Shift-and-add multiplication is a real hardware technique but adds unrequired opcode and implementation complexity. **(Section 5)**

+8. **No bitwise logic (AND/OR/XOR/NOT):** none of the test programs need bit manipulation, therefore not added. **(Section 5)**

+9. **No NOP:** not currently requirement (no pipeline/timing constraints in a pure emulator).
+Can be added if the project is extended toward hardware timing simulation. **(Section 5)**

+10. **HALT and MOV treated as degenerate R-type instructions** rather than introducing a fourth zero/one-operand format: keeps the decoder handling only three instruction shapes. **(Section 5)**

+11. **Opcodes grouped by format** (`000xx`=R-type, `010xx`=I-type, `10xxx`= Indirect-type/branch) rather than assigned sequentially, so the opcode's high bits alone can indicate instruction format before full decode. **(Section 5)**

 ---